promptfoo/promptfoo/site/docs/guides/dbrx-benchmark.md

 sidebar_label: DBRX benchmarks
 ---

-# DBRX vs Mixtral vs GPT: benchmark with your own data
+# DBRX vs Mixtral vs GPT: benchmark your own data

 There are many generic benchmarks that measure LLMs like DBRX, Mixtral, and others in a similar performance class.
 But public benchmarks are often gamed and don't always reflect real use cases.

 How well do these models actually perform for _your specific needs_?
 As a developer, it's good to understand the tradeoffs between each model.